 - Please check with your departmental/college IT staff/group if you need general development space.

 - Laulima is the ITS supported learning management system for course-related work.

 - Part of an officially recognized UH unit Your department or staff office must be officially recognized by the University.
 Temporary organizations, non-registered RIOs, and non-University groups may not apply.

 - UH Username Only University faculty or staff may request to participate in this service.
 We require a personal UH Username to validate this affiliation.
 Departmental and organizational UH Usernames are not allowed under this service.

 In-House PHP and MySQL expertise

 For our PHP/MySQL web hosting service, you must have someone on your staff who can develop with PHP and MySQL.
 This service provides no support for learning PHP or MySQL and cannot respond to issues resulting from a lack of expertise.
 For this reason, we do not accept units without any in-house experience.

 If your website is compromised the first time for failure to maintain your code, your website will be quarantined (pulled from public viewing) and you will be issued a first warning.
 A second violation will result in a ban from UH Hosting Website Services for a 6-month period.
-A third violation will result a permanent ban from the UH Hosting Website Service.
+A third violation will result in a permanent ban from the UH Hosting Website Service.

 - Intended deployment within UH web space Your website URL must be part of the hawaii.edu name space.